octcarp-courses/SUSTech_CSE5022-AMAS_S25_Works/Assignment3/Report/a3-report.md

 When I increase the number of pursuers, the output dimension occurred exponential explosion: if there are $n$ pursuers, the output dimension is $5^n$ , even if $n=8$ by default, the $5^8$ output dim is still difficult for a MLP to inference.

 So I changed the configuration, reducing the number of pursuers to $6$, but at the same time changed the size the map from the default $16 \times 16$ to $12 \times 12$, to give the pursuers a better chance of catching the evaders.

+### DQN Update Opportunities

+I noticed that in my training implementation, updates mainly occurred in the first 10% of training.
+After a rapid rise in the early stage, it is difficult for the `best_mean` value to reach a higher value, which means that DQN will have few opportunities to update in the later stages of training.

+Perhaps I should introduce a reasonable decay value for `best_mean`, or other dynamic evaluation methods, to give the model more opportunities to update.
+However, such an implementation is more complicated and I don't have a theoretical guarantee, so I didn't implement it.